Aliases for CYP8B1 Gene

 GeneCards Summary for CYP8B1 Gene

 CYP8B1 (Cytochrome P450 Family 8 Subfamily B Member 1) is a Protein Coding gene.
 Diseases associated with CYP8B1 include Heart Defects, Congenital, And Other Congenital Anomalies and Cholestasis, Progressive Familial Intrahepatic, 2.
-Among its related pathways are Arachidonic acid metabolism and Phase II conjugation.
+Among its related pathways are Arachidonic acid metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP7B1.
+An important paralog of this gene is PTGIS.

 UniProtKB/Swiss-Prot Summary for CYP8B1 Gene